mattpolzin/OpenAPIKit/README.md

 If you have a library you would like to propose for this section, please create a pull request and explain a bit about your project.

-### Declarative OpenAPI Documents

-The [**Swift Package Registry API Docs**](https://github.com/mattt/swift-package-registry-oas) define the OpenAPI documentation for the Swift Package Registry standard using declarative Swift code and OpenAPIKit.
-This project also provides a useful example of producing a user-friendly ReDoc web interface to the OpenAPI documentation after encoding it as YAML.
+### Generating Swift
+The [**swift-openapi-generator**](https://github.com/apple/swift-openapi-generator) uses OpenAPIKit under the hood and generates Swift code for interfacing with APIs that have OpenAPI descriptions.

 ### Generating OpenAPI Documents

 [**VaporOpenAPI**](https://github.com/mattpolzin/VaporOpenAPI) / [VaporOpenAPIExample](https://github.com/mattpolzin/VaporOpenAPIExample) provide an example of generating OpenAPI from a Vapor application's routes.

 [**JSONAPI+OpenAPI**](https://github.com/mattpolzin/jsonapi-openapi) is a library that generates OpenAPI schemas from JSON:API types.
 The library has some rudimentary and experimental support for going the other direction and generating Swift types that represent JSON:API resources described by OpenAPI documentation.

+### Declarative OpenAPI Documents

+The [**Swift Package Registry API Docs**](https://github.com/mattt/swift-package-registry-oas) define the OpenAPI documentation for the Swift Package Registry standard using declarative Swift code and OpenAPIKit.
+This project also provides a useful example of producing a user-friendly ReDoc web interface to the OpenAPI documentation after encoding it as YAML.

 ### Semantic Diffing of OpenAPI Documents